ostracod/ostracode/languageDocumentation/statements.md

 * `interfaceT` special
 * `feature` and `featureT` specials

-Declares fields which are associated with the parent factor.
-The fields are shared between all items which include the factor.
+Declares fields which are shared between all instances of the parent factor.

 ### Field Statements: